 The Forum meets several times each year to consider a variety of access topics, for example:

-- making the countryside more accessible and enjoyable for non-motorised users, e.g. walkers, cyclists, horse-riders and canoeists (on inland water, which is covered by the Act)
+- making the countryside more accessible and enjoyable for non-motorised users, such as: walkers, cyclists, horse-riders and canoeists (on inland water, which is covered by the Act)

 - The preparation of the Council's Core Paths Plan